Helping

 In Virginia, the statute of limitations is two years from the date of the negligent act.
 There are exceptions, such as in cases involving a minor and in medical malpractice cases.
 For example, in a failure to diagnose cancer case, the statute of limitations is two years from the date of the misdiagnosis or one year from the date you learned of the diagnosis, whichever is longer.
 The "continuous treatment rule" could extend the timeline for multiple years.

-Many variables impact whether a case is going to resolve in a settlement or a jury trial.
+Many factors impact whether a case is going to resolve in a settlement or a jury trial.

 Valid personal injury cases with experienced lawyers representing the parties on both sides typically settle.
 However, there are no hard and fast rules.

 Virginia has strict contributory negligence law.
 This means if a party is found to be even fractionally at fault, they are barred from receiving any compensation.
 Put differently, Virginia’s rule stipulates that a victim can recover damages only if they were zero percent at fault.This rule can drastically impact accident victims, as any level of fault attributed to the victim, regardless of how minor it may seem, disallows them from recovering any damages.
-It highlights the importance of engaging skilled and knowledgeable legal assistance to navigate the complexities of Virginia’s contributory negligence rule.
+It highlights the importance of engaging skilled and knowledgeable attorneys like Frei, Mims and Perushek to protect you and to navigate the complexities of Virginia’s contributory negligence rule.

 About the Lawyer and Their Experience

 Our firm has been practicing personal injury law since the early 1980's.
-Managing partner Gary B. Mims and partner Steve Frei are among Virginia's most experienced personal injury attorneys.
+Managing partner Gary B. Mims and partner Steve Frei are among Virginia's most experienced personal injury attorneys, having successfully resolved hundreds of cases over the past 40 years.
 Partners Matt Perushek and Matt Roberson both bring more than a decade of experience in successfully managing personal injury cases.

 Our firm represents those who have been seriously injured through the negligence of others, including medical malpractice, defective products, serious car and truck accidents, and premises liability.